mschuene/stratege/README.md

 (is (= (defi [:impl :x :y]) [:or [:not :x] :y]))
 ```

-In a
-(rules ...) form all arguments must be either calls to the rule (or
+In a (rules ...) form all arguments must be either calls to the rule
+(or strategic-rule explained in the section matching and rules in
-strategic-rule explained later) macro or vars pointing to a defined
+depth) macro or vars pointing to a defined rule.
+All the rules in a
-rule.
-All the rules in a (rules ...) form are compiled to a
+(rules ...) form are compiled to a clojure.core.match/match call.
+This
-clojure.core.match/match call.
-This way, the matching rule can be
+way, the matching rule can be determined by a single sweep through the
-determined by a single sweep through the expression instead of a sweep
+expression instead of a sweep per rule.
-per rule.

 If you don't want to name the rules and reuse them elsewhere, then the
 match-replace macro provides a more direct resemblance to the pattern